dorcasjuanitah/anti-imposter-/README.md

 # anti-imposter-
-a replacement for exam cards in college
+#a replacement for exam cards in college
+printf,("hello world");
+hey you